CyVerse-learning-materials/kallisto_tutorial/docs/step2.md

 6\.
 If desired adjust the bootstrap value (See [kallisto paper](https://www.nature.com/nbt/journal/v34/n5/full/nbt.3519.html) for recommendations);
     Click 'Next' to continue.

 !!!
-Warning: Sample data
+Note "Sample data"
         We will use 25.

 7\.
 If desired adjust the resources required and/or click 'Next.'

 !!!
-Warning: Sample data
+Note "Sample data"
         For the sample data, we will not specify resources.

 8\.
 Finally click 'Launch Analyses' to start the job.
 Click on the
     Analyses menu to monitor the job and results.

-**Output/Results**
+## Output/Results

 Kallisto jobs will generate and index file and 3 output files per read /
 read-pair: